giucal/post/README.md

     make draft serve

-To let the server run in the background while making changes:
+To let the server run in the background:

     make serve &

-If you don't want to see the log, I recommend:
+If you don't want to see the log:

     make serve 2> server.log &

-If something weird happens, you can inspect `server.log`.
+(If something weird happens, you can inspect `server.log`.)

 ### Deploy